r-Techsupport/rTS_Wiki/docs/guides/OneDrive.md

 If you want to stop syncing OneDrive on your computer because you are on a metered or slow internet connection, you can Pause and Resume your sync.
 Pausing and Resuming can also help if OneDrive status displays "Processing changes" for a long time.

 ### To pause syncing
 1. Select the white or blue OneDrive cloud icon in the notification/menu area.
 This icon may be under the "show hidden icons"tab on your taskbar.
-(See pictures for refrencing below)
+(See pictures for referencing below)
 ![HiddenIcon.png](/assets/One-Drive/HiddenIcon.png)
 ![OneDriveIcon.png](/assets/One-Drive/OneDriveIcon.png)
 2. Right-click (or CTRL-click in Mac) the OneDrive icon on the taskbar, Click the        ![settingsicon.png](/assets/One-Drive/settingsicon.png) icon and select Pause syncing > 2 / 8 / 24hours.